The 2017 Congressional Art Competition is now underway! Artwork is due by 5 p.m. on Thursday, May 4.

 2016 Winner: Congratulations to Jamie Swartz of Lynchburg for her winning painting, Anthurium Light.

 Competition Rules & Guidelines

-Artwork entered in the contest may be up to 28 inches by 28 inches and may be up to 4 inches in depth.
+Artwork entered in the contest may be up to 26 inches by 26 inches and may be up to 4 inches in depth (please note the size change).
 The artwork cannot weigh more than 15 lbs.
 If your artwork is selected as the winning piece, it must adhere to the size guidelines.
 The artwork may be:

 • Paintings - including oil, acrylics, and watercolor